pjm6401/pjm6401/README.md

 -->
 🔭 I work for a fintech company.
 💻 Mainly used technologies are Java, Spring, SpringBoot, RDBMS (Mysql, Maria, Oracle) and libraries based on them.
-🌱 I’m currently study React, NoSql, Node JS
-⚡ If I bored while studying Java, study new technology.
-✨ I usually exercise in the morning and study for an hour in the evening.
-Also, on weekends, I tend to study with my friends.